mstksg/inCode/copy/entries/typed-sm-lc-1.md

 impossible to construct (in Haskell) a term that did not type-check (in the domain language).

-There were some decisions that were made that could have gone either way (using row types for the record and sum type specification, using `KnownSymbol` implicit witnesses instead of `SSymbol`), but overall the goal was to create a solid inductive system that can be easily pattern-matched and prove with normal Haskell tools.
+There were some decisions that were made that could have gone either way, like using row types for the record and sum type specification, but overall the goal was to create a solid inductive system that can be easily pattern-matched and prove with normal Haskell tools.

 But, honestly, why does it matter that our expression language has to reject invalid domain-level terms at the Haskell level?
 Why couldn't we go the way of